MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/03-catalog-data-enricher.md

 - reads `ingest_item.parsed_payload` and deserializes it into a `ReleaseParsedContentRef` working model
-- processes each attribute — via built-in scripts first; for unresolved attributes creates an `enrichment_job` and waits for AI Orchestrator to process it via the state machine
+- processes each attribute — via built-in scripts first; for unresolved attributes publishes `ai.job.requested` to Kafka and consumes the result from `catalog-enricher.attribute-result`
 - evaluates all candidate values through the same validation and policy pipeline
 - accumulates resolved values in-memory until all attributes are settled